 If you’re a professional writing about your field, you may have discovered new frameworks or possibly new ways to serve your clients.
 The clarity is often quite profound.
 Without it, it’s hard to know which way to go, what path to take.
 With it, your purpose deepens and fuels the process.

-When you come out the other side of finishing that final draft and getting published, you’ve learned a new confidence because you have just accomplished something very difficult.
+Confidence strengthens.
+When you come out the other side of finishing that final draft and getting published, an internal shift has happened.
+You feel grounded.
+You’ve learned a new confidence because you have just accomplished something very difficult.
 And you’ve deeply anchored to your purpose.

 As you journey through deep introspection, writing, and publication, you’re stepping over a threshold into thought leadership.
 And this is cemented through becoming a published author.
 Those in your industry will start listening to you, and you could become the go-to thought leader in your field.

+A book can open doors for more speaking opportunities.
 Perhaps you have only dreamed about showing up in public spaces.
 Yet opportunities will often grant access after you have that book in hand.
-Many authors experience getting interview requests, and suddenly their platform expands because of their presence on others’ platforms.
-These opportunities include local and national publications, YouTube, podcasts, radio.
-You name it.
+Many authors experience getting interview requests, and suddenly their platform expands because of their presence on others’ platforms, including local and national publications, YouTube, podcasts, radio—you name it.

 And who knows?
 A keynote opportunity could cover a significant portion of your financial investment.

+A book can generate more leads and help grow your revenue.
 As your reach expands, so can your income.
+Your network grows and so does your business.
 For instance, if you’re a business owner, you could attract more clients as your presence and reputation broaden your reach, enough so that you’re not struggling to look for new clients.
 Your book becomes a tool for long-term business growth.

 If you are interested in diving deeper, Stacy offers several programs to help authors reach their goals of writing and publishing: Nonfiction Book School and Idea-to-Draft Accelerator and Author Mentorship are two great places to start.